cgeils25/DumbPy/README.md

 This project has no external dependencies other than the python interpreter itself, GCC, and pybind11.

-For now, my implementation supports scalars, vectors, and 2D matrices, along with some basic transformations and linear algebra operations.
+For now, my implementation supports 1D vectors and 2D matrices, along with some basic transformations and linear algebra operations.

 ## Docker